lukeenterprise/financial-risk-management-using-machine-learning-on-mainframes/README.md

 ## 1. Start with Node.js on Cloud

-1. [Sign up or log into IBM Cloud]
+1. [Sign up or login to IBM Cloud]

 	> NOTE: Use IBM Cloud to create, test and deploy a quick application.
 Choose among JAVA Liberty Profile, Node.js servers, Ruby, Python, etc. This platform also provides DevOps tools for a continuous delivery (Git, automatic deployment) and a lot of innovative features & services.